Job Interview Invitation Letter Examples

 Thank you for submitting an online application for the position of shift manager at French Bread Deli in Springfield, MA.
 We have looked over your application and would like to invite you to interview with our company as soon as possible.

 Please visit the "Jobs" page on our website, www.frenchbreaddeli.com.
 Click on "Schedule Interview" in the top left corner of the page to schedule an interview in the upcoming weeks.
 You will be prompted for a password – type in “Mai Oui.”
 You will be then taken to our scheduling page, where you can select and reserve an interview time.
-These slots fill quickly, so we recommend that you schedule as soon as possible in order to receive your preferred time.
+These slots fill quickly, so we recommend that you schedule as soon as possible to receive your preferred time.

 If you have any difficulties scheduling an interview, feel free to email me at email@example.com.